JPLMLIA/vercye_ops/README.md

 Other config parameters should rarely (if ever) need updates.

 ## Validation
 If you have reported groundtruth data, this can be used to automatically include validation in the pipeline.
 For this, you will have to store the groundtruth data in a csv with one column being the  `region` (name), one column being the `reported_yield_kg` in kg and one column being the `reported_mean_yield_kg_ha` with the mean yield in kg per hectar.
-This file has to follow the specified format:
+So the file should look like the following:

 |    region    | reported_yield_kg | reported_mean_yield_kg_ha |
 |--------------|-------------------|---------------------------|